imcbee/Project_3_Valorant/README.md

 Postman was used to test our controllers, routes and ensure that they were properly functioning.

 ## Coding Challenges:<a name="codingchallenges"></a>
-- Utilizing the API package to make calls within the Front-end.
+- Utilizing the API package(s) to make calls within the Front-end.
-- Taking information given from one API call and incorporating it into different api calls.
+- Taking information given from one API call and incorporating it into different API calls.
-- Correcting preformatted CSS from figma.
+- Correcting pre-formatted HTML & CSS from figma.
 - Efficiently incorporating the API within the Back-end.
+- Implementing User Auth as a first database.
+- Effectively planning and strategizing build Back-end routes and Front-end routes with API and data-flow.

 Being able to fetch the API and define a new state taught me a lot to understand how a new state can be defined and passed as a prop through multiple components. - Ian McBee
 ```jsx